« `html

 I encounter this situation daily in my Paris practice.
 In reality, malar bags affect nearly 40% of patients who consult for tired eyes, and many have tried for years using creams, massages, and natural remedies without lasting results.
 The good news is that there is an effective and durable surgical solution to permanently correct these bags.

-As an oculoplastic surgeon, former Chief of Clinic, I have specialized in eyelid surgery for over fifteen years.
+As an oculoplastic surgeon, former Chief of Clinic, I have specialized in eyelid & oculoplastic surgery for over fifteen years.
 Malar bag surgery involves removing or redistributing the fat hernias that accumulate under the eyes, often related to natural aging or genetic predisposition.

 This malar bag surgery procedure is not only about aesthetics: it can also improve your visual field if the eyelids are very heavy.
 During your first consultation, I examine your facial structure, your skin type, and we discuss your realistic expectations together.
 Each patient is unique, which is why I refuse any standardized approach.